 Reducing lead times on Citizen lathes

-At MACH 2008, Renishaw and Citizen Machinery showcased a approach to setting and controlling complex machining processes on sliding head lathes.
+Renishaw and Citizen Machinery showcased an approach to setting and controlling complex machining processes on sliding head lathes.
 This approach is helping Renishaw benefit from dramatically reduced set times and the confidence to run ‘lights out' on even the most sophisticated parts.

 Increasingly complex parts